aiyxudev/JavaScript-Closure/README.md

 3. **callback**<br />

-	`setTimeout` also created callback function, which means whatever in the `setTimeout` will be run after every thing else finished running.
+	`setTimeout(callback, delay)` also created callback function, which means whatever in the `callback` will be run after every thing else finished running.In this case, `console.log(...)` will run after for loop finish